statsite/statsite/INSTALL.md

 sudo pip install pytest
 ~~~~

-You can then run bootstrap.sh to kick off autotools:
+You can then run autogen.sh to kick off autotools:
 ~~~~
 # be sure you are in the statsite directory
 cd statsite
-./bootstrap.sh
+./autogen.sh
 ~~~~

 afterwards you can configure the build and build it, with the option to directly install afterwards: